40 Under-the-Radar Flicks To Watch With Your Kids At Home

 The lifelong friendship between a fox cub and a bloodhound puppy provides the basis of this rollicking and tender animated...
 [More]

-Critics Consensus: An energetic, sometimes noisy mix of Speilbergian sentiment and funhouse tricks that will appeal to kids and nostalgic adults alike.
+Critics Consensus: The Goonies is an energetic, sometimes noisy mix of Spielbergian sentiment and funhouse tricks that will appeal to kids and nostalgic adults alike.

 Leonard Maltin wasn't alone when he noticed similarities between Goonies and the 1934 Our Gang comedy Mama's Little Pirate.
 Adapted...
 [More]